LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 Supervised Learning - Classification Algorithm

 ### Data Sources:
- This research paper mainly uses two datsets:
+ This research paper mainly uses two datasets:

 1- The Diabetes Dataset of 1000 Iraqi patients, acquired from the laboratory of Medical City Hospital and (the Specializes Center for Endocrinology and Diabetes-Al-Kindy Teaching Hospital).